P-p-H-d/mlib/README.md

 #### SHARED\_PTR\_DEF(name, type[, oplist])
 #### SHARED\_PTR\_DEF\_AS(name, name\_t, type[, oplist])

-Define the shared pointer 'name##\_t' and its associated methods as "static inline" functions.
+Define the shared pointer 'name\_t' and its associated methods as "static inline" functions.
 A shared pointer is a mechanism to keep tracks of all registered users of an object and performs an automatic destruction of the object only when all users release their need on this object.

-'name' shall be a C identifier that will be used to identify the list.
+'name' shall be a C identifier that will be used to identify the shared pointer.
 It will be used to create all the types (including the iterator) and functions to handle the container.
 This definition shall be done once per name and per compilation unit.